Dilwale Dulhania Le Jayenge: Impact

-Audiences appreciated the screen chemistry between Shah Rukh Khan and Kajol, who later worked together in several successful films including Kuch Kuch Hota Hai (1998), Kabhi Khushi Kabhie Gham...
-(2001), My Name Is Khan (2010), and Dilwale (2015), and are often referred to as one of Indian cinema's most loved on-screen couple.
+Audiences appreciated the screen chemistry between Shah Rukh Khan and Kajol, who later worked together in several successful films including Kuch Kuch Hota Hai (1998), Kabhi Khushi Kabhie Gham (2001), My Name Is Khan (2010), and Dilwale (2015), and are often referred to as one of Indian cinema's most loved on-screen couples.
 Sogosurvey conducted an online survey in 2016 in which approximately 47% of the people who participated voted Dilwale Dulhania Le Jayenge as Bollywood's most evergreen love story.
 Shah Rukh Khan credits this film with making him a star, and says it "changed the entire scene for romantic movies of the 90s".
 During an interview in 2002, he said "Whatever I'll stand for as an actor, in the whole of my career, whenever it ends, it will start with and end at Dilwale".
 The actress Farida Jalal said the film gave her career a boost, saying she got many offers and "could quote any price".
 It also helped the young careers of Pooja Ruparel, who received advertising offers, and of Sharmistha Roy.

 The British Film Institute (BFI) commissioned a book about Dilwale Dulhania Le Jayenge.
 It was the first Hindi film chosen for a series of studies on international films, called "BFI Modern Classics".
 The author was Anupama Chopra and the book was released in 2002.
 It was reissued in paperback by Harper-Collins as Dilwale Dulhania Le Jayenge: The Making of a Blockbuster in 2004.
 After an unexpectedly long delay, the film was released on DVD by Yash Raj Films in 2002.
 The release included The Making and 300 Weeks Celebration documentaries, Success Story (highlights from the film's premiere), clips from the 41st Filmfare Awards ceremony and other interviews.